 ½ cup Greek-style yoghurt

 125g blueberries [I used frozen]

 Preheat oven to 160C and grease and line a 22cm x 8cm loaf tin.

 Whisk butter, sugar, eggs, lemon zest, yoghurt and vanilla in a large bowl until combined.

 Whisk in flour, then gently fold in blueberries.

-Scrape into pan then bake for 45-50 minutes / until skewer comes out clean.
-You may need to cover tin with foil at about 40 minutes if it is browning too quickly [like mine did].
+Scrape into pan then bake for 60-70 minutes / until skewer comes out clean.
+Always test at the earliest time – all ovens cook differently.
+You may need to cover the tin with foil at about 40 minutes if it is browning too quickly [like mine did].

 Allow to cool, then dust with a generous amount of sifted icing sugar.